Satisfactory Academic Progress

 If a student does NOT meet SAP standards at their first Quantitative evaluation point:

-· Student will be automatically placed on Financial Aid SAP Warning for ONE payment period
+- Student will be automatically placed on Financial Aid Warning for ONE payment period

-o No appeal is necessary by the student at this point in order to receive one Financial Aid SAP Warning period
+- No appeal is necessary by the student at this point in order to receive one Financial Aid Warning period

 If a student loses Title IV eligibility and they feel they have mitigating circumstances (i.e. death of a relative, injury or illness to student, or other special circumstance) that prevented them from meeting SAP standards, they may provide a written appeal to the Office of Student Financial Planning.
-This appeal must be a complete summary of the student’s circumstances and must include all supporting documentation such as death certificate, referrals from Doctor, medical bills etc. The Financial Planning Appeals Committee will review the appeal and determine if the circumstances warrant a waiver of the loss of Title IV aid and an additional probationary period.
-When put on probation, the student is expected to meet SAP standards by the end of the probationary term, or meeting an academic plan designed to ensure student will meet SAP standards by a specific point in time.
+This appeal must be a complete summary of the student’s circumstances and must include all supporting documentation such as death certificate, referrals from Doctor, medical bills etc. The appeal must detail what will change to allow them to succeed.
+A student has the opportunity to appeal each semester.
+The Financial Planning Appeals Committee will review the appeal and determine if the circumstances warrant a waiver of the loss of Title IV aid and an additional probationary period.
+When put on probation, the student is expected to meet SAP standards by the end of the probationary term, or meeting an academic plan designed to ensure student will meet SAP standards by a specific point in time stated in the plan.
 A student’s academic plan will be included in his or her appeal response.